CREATE FUNCTION

 The function is variadic.

-The expression converts the first argument supplied at execution time, which is stored in the first member in the args
+For purposes of illustration, this expression converts just the first argument supplied at execution time, which is stored in the first member in the args

 array.